Radio 270: Oceaan 7

 In 1965, the promoters of Radio 270 identified a Dutch built fishing lugger named Oceaan VII as being suitable for their purposes.
 This was acquired for £2,500.

 The Oceaan VII was built in the Netherlands in 1939 and had spent most of its life operating out of the Belgian port of Antwerp.
 During World War II it had been commandeered by the German occupation authorities.
 It was approximately 118 feet long and 160 tonnes in displacement.
 The vessel was refitted in the east coast port of Grimsby before being brought to Scarborough where it was renamed Oceaan 7.
 The refit involved the addition of 20 tonnes of permanent ballast in the hull in order to give extra stability.
 The vessel was fitted with a 150 feet high radio mast and a 10 kW RCA BTA 10J1 transmitter.
-The vessel's main engine was a four-cylinder 240 hp diesel.
-Two newly installed 50 kva Dale Marine generators supplied all electricity needed for operational purposes.

 There were two studios on board, one for presenting programmes and one for news.
 Accommodation for crew and broadcasting staff was both confined and spartan.
 Living quarters consisted of a bunk room with a dining table in the middle.
 Food was provided from a communal galley.
 The entire cost of acquiring and fitting out the vessel was £75,000.
 The crewing was initially planned to be on a one-month rotation basis.
 The ship's entire eight-man crew including the captain were switched every month.
 Broadcasting staff, including disc jockeys, initially worked on a two-week rotation basis.

 The Oceaan 7 was among the smallest of the pirate radio ships at that time.
 By way of comparison, Radio London broadcast from the 650 tonne MV Galaxy positioned in the Thames estuary.
 Oceaan 7s initial location off Scarborough allowed its signal to be widely received over the North of England but left the vessel totally exposed to storms in the North Sea.Oceaan 7 was registered in Honduras in the name of Radio 270's Programme Director Noel Miller (an Australian national).
 This effectively placed the vessel beyond the reach of the British authorities.
 Most pirate radio ships were kept supplied from shore by tender.
 However Oceaan 7's small size allowed it to periodically enter Bridlington and Scarborough harbours for re-supply purposes.
 The visits to harbour were usually carried out in the early hours of the morning in order to avoid disruption to broadcasting and to minimise the chances of intervention by the authorities.